|Written by Paul D. Race for and|

 I know this because in October, 2019, Shelia, our daughter Emily, and I went to Orlando, with the deliberate intention of seeing everything we could in the "Wizarding World."
 To that end, we bought 5-day 2-park passes so we wouldn't have to worry about one long wait for a ride keeping us from enjoying the rest of the park.

 You have to buy "Park2Park" tickets to ride Hogwarts Express between the parks, but we saved money by not buying the 3-park version (I am SO over waterparks).

 I was very pleasantly surprised how well everything was built, including the castle, both communities, and the "King's Cross" station.
 You could film another Harry Potter movie in any of those places and everyone would assume you were in the original studio.

 I was especially pleased to see the trains up close.
 Over the course of the week, we took them both ways multiple times.
-As far as I can tell, the coaches are legacy UK coaches, retrofitted to work as a ride.
+The coaches are based on the legacy GWR coaches used in the movie, with adaptations to make it work as a ride.
 For example, the windows are replaced with video screens, so as you ride, you seem to be crossing bits of London and Scotland, and you see characters from the movies waving at you.
 Some people are offended by that, but otherwise you'd just be seeing storage lots and construction equipment.

 One reader told me that his friends said the trains didn't move at all - you just saw video screens that made you think you were moving.
 But I explained that you get on in one park and get off in another, so if the trains aren't really moving, some other sort of magic is at work.